Your Puppy Handbook

 Teething

 Your puppy will start to lose their baby teeth at about 14 weeks.
 Make sure you have lots of suitable soft toys and DO NOT leave any ‘special’ items or shoes or thongs lying about!
-Sometimes chewing things is not about teething at all, this is especially true if your puppy is feeling lonely they will destroy something of yours and you will find them surrounded by the pieces – this is not teething, this is because the puppy wants to be
+Sometimes chewing things is not about teething at all, this is especially true if your puppy is feeling lonely they will destroy something of yours and you will find them surrounded by the pieces – this is not teething, this is because the puppy wants to be surrounded by you!
+Do not punish your puppy for this – scold yourself, pick up the bits, get over it and DON’T do it again!

-Remember that anything you leave on the floor belongs to them.
+Remember that anything you leave on the floor belongs to them!

 Destructive Tendencies